jaRue1/aws-node-crud-api/readMe.md

 # Nodejs Crud Api Deployed on AWS

-This is a tutorial on how to use aws service EC2 and cicd tools Code pipeline and Code deploy
+This is a tutorial on how to use aws service EC2 and CICD tools Code pipeline and Code deploy

 ## 1. Setup Source